 2. Who is our customer?

 At first glance this question may appear to be naïve.
 However on further reflection, it will be apparent that some customers may have gone out of business and out of your orbit.
-Other new types of customers may have arrived on the order books, particularly government entities, which are actively entering the marketplace to stimulate economic activity.
+Other new types of customers may have arrived, particularly government entities, which are actively entering the marketplace to stimulate economic activity.
 Don’t forget that employees are your internal customers.
-Communicate candidly about the compelling reasons for any belt-tightening that may have been initiated, and the importance of new customers or stakeholders.
+Communicate candidly about the compelling reasons for any change management needed to cope with the tougher business conditions, and the importance of new customers or stakeholders.

 3. What does the customer value?